gw67-alt/TEXT_OS/README.md

 etc...

-and StringRef
+TerminalInput& TerminalInput::operator>>, etc... for string and int

-relabeling & stringRef, etc... required for different .cpp files in the OS.
+relabeling, stringRef, TerminalInput::operator>>, etc... required for different .cpp files in the OS.